Business columnist and Milford co-founder Brian Gaynor dies

 Gaynor was wary of market bubbles and investment hype in all shapes and forms.

-He learned lessons in the 1987 share market crash that he carried with him through his career.
+He learned lessons in the 1987 sharemarket crash that he carried with him through his career.

 "People didn't believe the sharemarket would fall in the 80s," he told the Herald in 2016.
 "I'd come in from a trip to Australia and the guy at Customs wouldn't let me in unless I gave him sharemarket tips.
-It was just euphoria.
+It was just euphoria."

 He played a key role in the improved regulatory environment that emerged from the wreckage of 1987 and eventually the reforms that were put in place after the GFC.

-In 2003, Gaynor co-founded Milford Asset Management, which quickly gained a following among high net worth investors.
+In 2003, Gaynor co-founded Milford Asset Management, which quickly gained a following among high-net-worth investors.

 The business took off following the launch of the portfolio investment entity (PIE) and KiwiSaver regimes in 2007, establishing a series of unit trusts, including the flagship Active Growth Fund, managed for many years by Gaynor.